FonazzaStent/Img2txt/ReadMe.txt

 - Open the program, click on Edit - Open.

 The resulting text will appear in the text window.
-You can copy the text by selecting it and right clicking on it or through the Edit - Copy command, if you want to paste it into another program to save it or email it.
+The window will display only the first 20.000 characters, which you can copy through File-Copy or by rigth clicking on it.
+If you want to read the whole text you must save it, through the Save command in the File menu.